Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

 \section{Parallel Wavelet Tree Algorithms}

-This section first describes how to parallelize the algorithm of~\cite{BabenkoGKS14}.
+This section first describes how to parallelize the algorithm of Babenko et al.~\cite{BabenkoGKS14}, which we reviewed in Section~\ref{sec:review}.
 Then we present a simple domain-decomposition based parallel construction algorithm that is work-efficient and whose parallelism depends linearly on $\sigma$, and so has low depth for small alphabets.